Is it safe to visit North Korea?

 Otto Warmbier (American) – Arrested in 2016 for allegedly defacing and then attempting to steal a North Korean political propaganda banner from the staff-only floor of a hotel in Pyongyang.

-Those are the only Western tourists to be detained by contemporary North Korea and only after a severe breach of local law as reported.
+Those are the only Western tourists to be detained by contemporary North Korea and only after a severe breach of the local law as reported.
 The other 6-8,000 Western tourists per year to visit North Korea returned without incident.
 Approximately 20% of these were Americans.

 What about the recent tensions?

-Over this period of tensions, we took in multiple groups of tourists without incident.
+Over this 2017 period of tensions, we took in multiple groups of tourists without incident.
 One such tourist is a current United States police officer who visited during a recent missile test.
-He only learnt of it while watching foreign television in his Pyongyang hotel room that night.
+He only learned of it while watching foreign television in his Pyongyang hotel room that night.
 We also took in a past United States Congressional Chief of Staff and she had an eye-opening time touring Pyongyang and the DMZ.

 In our experience, your nationality or occupation is not a cause for concern even in times of rocky international politics.
 However, adherence to the local laws and rules of the tour are musts at any given time.